pnielsen2/online-df/README.md

 # Coming soon
 ``` -->

-### Further Documentation
-We provide more detailed documentations of this repo in our [wiki](https://github.com/kwsong0113/diffusion-forcing-transformer/wiki).
-It offers a comprehensive guide on training and evaluating DFoT and baseline models, as well as all the necessary information for reproducing the paper's results.
+## 📝 Acknowledgements

-Additionally, this repo is using [Boyuan Chen](https://boyuan.space/)'s research template [repo](https://github.com/buoyancy99/research-template).
+This repo is using [Boyuan Chen](https://boyuan.space/)'s research template [repo](https://github.com/buoyancy99/research-template).
 By its license, we just ask you to keep the above sentence and links in `README.md` and the `LICENSE` file to credit the author.

 ## 📌 Citation